-For information on obtaining reprints of this article, please send e-mail to: tpami@computer.org, and reference IEEECS Log Number point-to-cluster assignments, i.e., the missing data.
-In this case, the algorithm of choice is the expectation-maximization (EM) algorithm [21].
-Formally, the latter replaces the maximization of the observed-data log-likelihood with the maximization of the expected complete-data log-likelihood conditioned by the observations.
-As will be explained in detail in this paper, there are intrinsic difficulties when one wants to cast the PR problem in the EM framework.
+Probabilistic point registration uses, in general, Gaussian mixture models (GMM).
+Indeed, one may reasonably assume that points from the first set (the data) are normally distributed around points belonging to the second set (the model).
+Therefore, the point-to-point assignment problem can be recast into that of estimating the parameters of a mixture.
+This can be done within the framework of maximum likelihood with missing data because one has to estimate the mixture parameters as well as the point-to-cluster assignments, i.e., the missing data.
+In this case the algorithm of choice is the expectation-maximization (EM) algorithm [21].
+Formally, the latter replaces the maximization of the observed-data log-likelihood with the maximization of the expected completedata log-likelihood conditioned by the observations.
+As it will be explained in detail in this paper, there are intrinsic difficulties when one wants to cast the PR problem in the EM framework.
 The main topic and contribution of this paper is to propose an elegant and efficient way to do that.